JET Blogs JET Living

 For some who just barely passed…

-Then, it is time for the unfortunate lottery of whether you’ll go or not because you are now subject to the Alternate-list.
+Then, it is time for the unfortunate lottery of whether you’ll go or not because you are now subject to the alternate list.

 If you were rejected early on, you can always look for alternative jobs in private teaching or working at a local conversation school.
 These can boost your resume if looking to re-apply to JET again (from personal experience).